PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 ---

-# 1. Foundation of the ecosystem
+# 1. Origin and human direction

 The **Archetypal Neodialectical Philosophy™**, created by **Pedro Martínez Alhambra**, constitutes the philosophical, methodological and teleological foundation of Innova_N.